How to Travel and Teach K-12 Abroad

 “Traditionally, the contracts for foreign teachers run from two to five years,” he notes, “so there is constant turnover, a constant demand for new staffing.”

 IEC is one of the smaller headhunting agencies serving international schools.
-(See list of recruitment agencies and fairs.)
+(See Transitions Abroad's list of major recruitment agencies and fairs.)
 Most fairs are held in late February while large numbers of North American schools are closed for vacation.
 Attendees include administrators, teachers, and school service professionals.
 Many are veterans of international education.
 Others, like my wife and I were, are novices.

 Just recently married, my wife and I began our journey over a cup of coffee.
 We are both former Peace Corps volunteers and perpetually afflicted with wanderlust; we were discussing whether to continue teaching in the Detroit public schools or to take a leave of absence and travel.
 It was evident before the coffee got cold what we were going to do.